Vedic Meditation Mantras 101: A Complete Guide

 WHAT IF I MEDITATE ALREADY?

-If you have an existing mindfulness or meditation practice, you can continue it alongside a Vedic Meditation practice– but not at the same time.
+If you have an existing mindfulness or meditation practice, you can continue it alongside a Vedic Meditation practice– but I don’t recommend you practice them at the same time.
 Since the Bija mantra uniquely works to effortlessly bring the mind to a de-excited state, if you’re listening to a guided meditation track or thinking of another technique during meditation, Vedic Meditation mantras won’t work to bring the body into deep rest and stress release.

 WHAT’S NEXT?